Title: Lord of the Flies

 Awakening of animal instinct

 The presence of civil order, which holds all sections of the society together, was missing.
-With every passing day, the boys became more wild, so wild that they did not bother to kill anyone who tried to contradict the majority!
+With every passing day, the boys became wilder, so wild that they did not bother to kill anyone who tried to contradict the majority!
 The killing was justifiable because there was no space for law and order!

 The Real Beast

 Our priorities, symbolism (interpretation), and rational/irrational behavior originated from the internal beast with whom we love every moment.
-It is that inner beast who tries to prevent us from thinking for everyone (societal benefits).
+It is that inner beast that tries to prevent us from thinking for everyone (societal benefits).
 Some people may call it survival instinct; some may not!
 Irrespective of what people call it, they must acknowledge its presence inside them.
 Defeating the inner beast can only open the doors of true knowledge and enlighten people to realize new intellectual insights.